 In June 2014, the Company entered into a loan and security agreement (the "Credit Facility") with Oxford Finance LLC which provided for initial borrowings of \$5.0 million under the term loan (the "Term A Loan").
 On June 30, 2014, the Company received proceeds of \$5.0 million from the issuance of secured promissory notes under the Term A Loan.
-The secured promissory notes issued under the Credit Facility bear interest at an annual rate of 6.40% and are due on July 1, 2018.
-A final payment equal to 8.0% of the Term A Loan is due upon the earlier of the maturity date or prepayment of the term loan.
-The Company is recognizing the final payment as interest expense using the effective interest method over the life of the Credit Facility.
+The secured promissory notes issued under the Credit Facility bear interest at an annual rate of 6.40% and were due on July 1, 2018.
+A final payment equal to 8.0% of the Term A Loan was due upon the earlier of the maturity date or prepayment of the term loan.
+The Company recognized the final payment as interest expense using the effective interest method over the life of the Credit Facility.
+The Term A Loan was fully repaid in July 2018.